Aria2742/ctf-tools/writeups/Imaginary CTF - Abnormal/README.md

   - nora

 ### Main & Abnormal
 The main module begins by delcaring two wires, `flag` and `wrong`, that each hold 256 bits.
 From a programming perspective and for the purpose of solving this challenge, wires can be thought of as bit arrays.
-The flag is then passed to the `abnormal` module, with `wrong` being set to the output of the call.
+The `abnormal` module is then called, with `flag` being passed as input and `wrong` being set to the ouput.
 If `wrong` is set to all zeroes, then the flag is correct.

 The 'abnormal' module concatenates the flag to a predefined string, which is then passed to `norc` and the result is stored in a wire named `w1`.
 Another predefined string is then passed to `norc` and the result is stored in a wire named `w2`.
 Then, using NOR operations, `w1` and `w2` are XOR'ed and the result is returned.